 Join us on Facebook.

 Airdrie Astronomical Association was formed on 1st May 2009 by local space enthusiasts.
-We meet weekly from September to June.
+We meet from September to May.
 Additionally, we are the curators of Airdrie Observatory.

 We hope you find our website of interest and invite you to join us at one of our regular Friday meetings or come along to one of our events in the observatory.
 There is always something happening in our unique Observatory - from class visits, telescope tutorials and guest speakers, to open evenings, kids' activities and special events.